Jaykayloc/ITO/README.md

 with:

 - The license terms of the SDXL model you load (e.g. `stabilityai/stable-diffusion-xl-base-1.0`).
-- Hugging Face’s and Stability AI’s usage policies.
+- Hugging Face's and Stability AI's usage policies.

-Based on our upcoming preprint “Information-Budgeted Inference-Time Optimization for Diffusion Models: A Theoretical Foundation with Event-Level Guarantees”.
+Based on our upcoming preprint "Information-Budgeted Inference-Time Optimization for Diffusion Models: A Theoretical Foundation with Event-Level Guarantees".

 This code is released under the MIT License by Hassana Labs Ltd.